-'Millions' May Lose Coverage Under GOP Health Bill, Says CBO Analysis
+'Millions' Fewer Would Have Coverage Under GOP Health Bill, Says CBO Analysis

 The proposal the Senate is considering that would repeal and replace the Affordable Care Act will result in millions losing health insurance and a $133 billion reduction in the deficit by 2026, according to the Congressional Budget Office's report on the Graham-Cassidy legislation.